alexandreacm/dev-cinemapp/README.md

 # How to run

-- yarn or npm install
+- yarn or npm install after
-- You need to run `react-native run-android.
+- You need to run react-native run-android or yarn android.

 # How to run units tests in jest

-- yarn jest -u or test.
+- yarn jest -u or yarn test.

 # Deploy